5 of the Best Walkie Talkie Options For Emergencies

 They’re small and simple enough for all the family to use, but they have a reasonable range, privacy codes, and a keypad lock, so you don’t have to worry about your kids accidentally changing the settings and being unable to communicate with you.

-These radios should be suitable for communicating up to about three miles in open or suburban areas.
+These radios should be suitable for communicating up to about one mile in open or suburban areas.

 While this is not “long-range,” it should be sufficient for most occasions when your family could be separated in an emergency.